brindha-2311/SKILL-EXTRACTION-FROM-RESUMES-USING-CUSTOM-ENTITY-RECOGNITION-/README.md

 # SKILL-EXTRACTION-FROM-RESUMES-USING-CUSTOM-ENTITY-RECOGNITION-
-# Skill Extraction from Resumes using AWS Comprehend

 ## 📄 Project Overview

 This project presents a cloud-based **Custom Named Entity Recognition (NER)** system using **Amazon Comprehend** to extract **skills** from resumes automatically.
 Designed to streamline the recruitment process, this model identifies key technical and soft skills such as programming languages, tools, certifications, and more.
 ---

 ## 🔧 Tools & Technologies